Outcome-Driven Reinforcement Learning via Variational Inference: Proofs Derivations

 where $C \defines \log p(\bg \vbar \bs_{0})$ is independent of $\pi$ and $q_{T}$.
 Hence, maximizing $V^\pi(\bs_{0}, \bg ; \pi, q_{T})$ is equivalent to minimizing the objective in~\Cref{eq:gc_kl_minimization}.
 In other words,

 This concludes the proof. \end{proof}

-\begin{customcorollary}{3}{(Simplified Outcome-Driven Variational Inference)} Let \mbox{$q_{T} = p_{T}$}, assume that $p_{T}$ is a Geometric distribution with parameter $\gamma \in (0,1)$, and let \mbox{$p(\ba_{t} | \bs_{t})$} be a uniform distribution.
+\begin{customcorollary}{2}{(Fixed-Discount Outcome-Driven Variational Inference)} Let \mbox{$q_{T} = p_{T}$}, assume that $p_{T}$ is a Geometric distribution with parameter $\gamma \in (0,1)$.
 Then the inference problem in~\Cref{eq:gc_kl_minimization} of finding a goal-directed variational trajectory distribution simplifies to maximizing the following recursively defined variational objective with respect to $\pi$:

 where